 At the species level, associations with environmental variables were broadly consistent among years and were generally explained by the ecomorphology of bats, but also geology-associated productivity (Basham et al. 2011; Threlfall et al. 2012).
 Chalinolobus gouldii uses constant frequency-frequency modulated (CF-FM) echolocation that is suited to flying along edge habitats but also in open spaces (Adams et al. 2009).
-Activity of C. gouldii was positively associated with distance from drainage lines and negatively associated with projective foliage cover, indicating the species was most active away from drainage lines and in areas with lower levels of vegetative clutter, suited to the species ecomorphology.
+Activity of C. gouldii was moderately, positively associated with distance from drainage lines and negatively associated with projective foliage cover, indicating the species was most active away from drainage lines and in areas with lower levels of vegetative clutter, suited to the species ecomorphology.

 Miniopterus orianae oceanensis is suited to flying along vegetation interfaces and open areas that are bordered by an edge (Adams et al. 2009; Gonsalves and Law in 2018).
-This species was associated with drainage lines, areas with lower bushland and foliage projective cover.
-Ozimops ridei is a fastflying species suited to open spaces (Adams et al. 2009) and activity of the species was greatest at golf course dams, which were generally the largest pools sampled and also tended to have flowing water as a result of operating aeration pumps.
+This species was associated with drainage lines, but in areas with lower bushland and foliage projective cover.
+Ozimops ridei is a fast-flying species suited to open spaces (Adams et al. 2009) and activity of the species was greatest at golf course dams and in areas with low bushland cover and foliage projective cover.

-For other less commonly recorded species, CCA bi-plots highlighted associations for Nyctophilus spp., M. australis and R. megaphyllus with bushland cover on sandstone geology, often near drainage lines.
-The latter two species use subterranean roosts (e.g., caves, deeper overhangs, culverts) and these may be more available in the deep gullies of drainage lines.
+For other less commonly recorded species, CCA bi-plots highlighted associations for Nyctophilus spp., R. megaphyllus and M. australis with bushland cover on sandstone geology, often near drainage lines, though the latter was more associated with sites on shale in 2021.
+Nyctophilus spp. was recorded at <10 % of sites in 2022 and was not included in the corresponding CCA.
+Rhinolophus megaphyllus and M. australis use subterranean roosts (e.g., caves, deeper overhangs, culverts) and these may be more available in the deep gullies of drainage lines.
 Furthermore, R. megaphyllus and Nyctophilus spp. are able to fly and forage in high-clutter using high-constant frequency or broadband frequency modulated echolocation calls and manoeuvrable flight.
-Myotis macropus was strongly associated with larger pool sizes and these were generally present as golf course dams.
+Myotis macropus was strongly associated with larger pool sizes and these were generally present as golf course dams with low levels of emergent aquatic vegetation.
 This pattern was consistent among years.
-Micronomus norfolkensis was associated with sediment ponds/wetlands and golf course dams situated away from drainage lines and bushland on sandstone geology.
+Micronomus norfolkensis was associated with sediment ponds/wetlands and golf course dams situated away from drainage lines and bushland on sandstone geology, though the species was rarely recorded in 2021 and 2022.
 An association with wetlands has previously been found for this species on shale geology on the Cumberland Plain (Gonsalves and Law 2016).